corentinbeaulieu/mpc/src/MPC_Doc/md/mpc_cc.1.md

 compiler.
 The following values for *token* are accepted:

     - *compile* : displays compilation flags for a translation unit to be built.
-    - *link*: displays linking flags for the programm to be assembled.
+    - *link*: displays linking flags for the program to be assembled.
     - *command*: displays the absolute path to the underlying compiler.
 This last value is equivalent to what **mpc\_compiler\_manager** is able to do.